openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 ray solvers.
 General 3D LS can be toggled by setting the ``source_shape`` field in the :attr:`openmc.Settings.random_ray` dictionary to ``'linear'`` as::

     settings.random_ray['source_shape'] = 'linear'

-LS enables the use of coarser mesh discretisations and lower ray populations, offsetting the increased computation per ray.
+LS enables the use of coarser mesh discretizations and lower ray populations, offsetting the increased computation per ray.

 While OpenMC has no specific mode for 2D simulations, such simulations can be